astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 >> YS := hcons 1 (hcons "foo" hnil).
 ```

-STUDENT.
-Fair enough.
+Looks good enough.
 So, going back to our generic rule -- is there a way to actually write it?
 Maybe there's a reflective predicate we can use, similar to how we used `refl.isunif` before to tell if a term is an uninstantiated unification variable?

 <!--
 Switch to a refl.headargs that returns a heterogeneous list.